-Obviously, we've got you covered on that latter point.
-Our library of electric skillet recipes is as vast as it is delicious, so we think you'll really enjoy what we've cooked up for you today.
-Try out this amazing take on a St. Patrick's Day electric skillet beef and black beer stew to celebrate the holiday.
+My library of electric skillet recipes is as vast as it is delicious, so I think you'll really enjoy what I've cooked up for you today.
+Try out this amazing take on a St. Patrick's Day beef and Guinness stew, made in an electric frying pan, to celebrate the holiday.

 Ingredients